MangleeZee

 MangleeZee logo, in large 256 pixel size.

-With common renaming tasks; like replacing underscores with spaces, or dots with spaces, or altering the case of file names; available via handy buttons, and all of your recent tasks stored and right-there, ready for re-use, often renaming jobs are completed in a single click.
+With common renaming tasks like replacing underscores with spaces, or dots with spaces, or altering the case of file names, available via handy buttons, and all of your recent tasks stored and right-there, ready for re-use, renaming jobs are often completed in a single click.

 In short, MangleeZee was designed to get the most common Windows renaming tasks done QUICKLY.
+I use it every day.

 MangleeZee features..